guidoism/tome/README.md

 # Assumptions

 * The current web is a cacophyony of bad taste
 * Various people advotated for a "small web" have been experiementing with the use of Gopher and Gemini.
-We should learn from these experiments but we don't believe that a protocol incompatible will further our goals.
+We should learn from these experiments but we don't believe that a protocol incompatible with the web will further our goals.